-315 4.3 Comparison with VBS approach
+4.3 Comparison with VBS approach

-Shrivastava et al. (2019) modeled this same field campaign with WRF-Chem, a chemistry transport regional model (Grell et al., 2005).
-Using a Volatility Basis Set approach (VBS) to account for condensation of low volatility species, and considering ISOPSOA separately with an approach similar to this work, they modeled airborne SOA mass to within 15% of airborne measurements.
-The VBS parameterization described in Shrivastava et al. (2019) represents the formation of SOA as four surrogate species differing by their volatility ( $C^ = 0.1$ , 1, 10 and 100 $\mu$ g m-3).
-For biogenic SOA, isoprene and monoterpenes produce these four surrogates from the oxidation by OH, ozone and NO3, with yields depending on NOx.
-Moreover multigenerational aging is accounted for the surrogate species assigning fragmentation (i.e. increasing volatility) and functionalization (i.e. decreasing volatility).
-The yields used in this VBS approach were fitted over a variety of low OA loading atmospheric chamber studies of biogenics oxidation under high and low NOx concentrations (Shrivastava et al., 2019).
-More details about this VBS approach can be found in Shrivastava et al. (2013, 2015, 2019).
+Shrivastava et al. (2019) modeled this same field campaign with WRF-Chem, a chemistry transport regional model (Grell et al., 2005), and, similarly to this work, they based their primary organic compound emissions on the MEGAN inventory (Guenther et al., 2012) for biogenic compounds and on the methodology described in Andrade et al. (2015) and data from Medeiros et al. (2017) for anthropogenic emissions.
+Using a volatility basis set (VBS) approach to account for the condensation of low-volatility species, and considering ISOPSOA separately with an approach similar to this work, they modeled airborne SOA mass to within 15 % of airborne measurements.
+The VBS parameterization described in Shrivastava et al. (2019) represents the formation of SOA as four surrogate species differing by their volatility ($C^ = 0.1$, 1, 10 and 100 μg m-3).
+For biogenic SOA, isoprene and monoterpenes produce these four surrogates from oxidation by OH, ozone and NO3, with yields depending on NO_x.
+Moreover, multigenerational aging accounts for the surrogate species assigning fragmentation (i.e., increasing volatility) and functionalization (i.e., decreasing volatility).
+This aging is parameterized as a reaction of each of the SOA surrogate species VBS_n with OH as follows: